presidentbeef/brat/docs/array.md

 ### (object) deq
 > _array_.deq _item_

-Add item to end of array
+Remove item from front of array.

 <a id="each"></a>